 Failure for a system to check for hard links can result in vulnerability to different types of attacks.
 For example, an attacker can escalate their privileges if he/she can replace a file used by a privileged program with a hard link to a sensitive file (such as etc/passwd).
 When the process opens the file, the attacker can assume the privileges of that process or possibly prevent a program from accurately processing data in a software system.

-A sanitizing mechanism can remove characters such as ‘.' and ‘;' which may be required for some exploits.
+A sanitizing mechanism can remove characters such as’‘.' and’‘;' which may be required for some exploits.
 An attacker can try to fool the sanitizing mechanism into "cleaning" data into a dangerous form.
-Suppose the attacker injects a ‘.' inside a filename (say, sensi.tiveFile) and the sanitizing mechanism removes the character resulting in the valid filename, sensitiveFile.
+Suppose the attacker injects a’‘.' inside a filename (say, sensi.tiveFile) and the sanitizing mechanism removes the character resulting in the valid filename, sensitiveFile.
 If the input data is now assumed to be safe, then the file may be compromised.

 When two or more users, or a group of users, have write permission to a directory, the potential for sharing and deception is far greater than it is for shared access to a few files.
 The vulnerabilities that result from malicious restructuring via hard and symbolic links suggest that it is best to avoid shared directories.